psrc/urbansim/psrc_parcel/data_preparation/README.txt

   - It also imputes non_residential_sqft to buildings where needed and writes out the 'buildings' table into the outstorage.

-2. Copy the 'jobs' and 'buildings' tables into your cache directory (replace the existing ones).
+2. Copy the 'jobs' and 'buildings' tables from outstorage into your cache directory (replace the existing ones).

 V. Create new non-residential buildings
 ****
 1. Run a development location choice model.
   - Use: python opus_core/tools/start_run.py -c psrc_parcel.data_preparation.config_buildings_non_residential
     (update 'cache_directory_root' and 'existing_cache_to_copy' to your local environment)
+  - See Note in Step II. if you need to re-run certain parts of this step.

 2. Copy the resulting 'buildings' table to your cache directory (replace the existing one).

-3. Export the 'buildings' table to the database.
-  - Use: opus_core/tools/do_export_cache_to_mysql_database.py -c your_cache_directory/year -t buildings -d database_name

 VI.
 Assign buildings to remaining jobs
 ****